nathantranquilla.me

 • Safe Array Access: Bounds checking to prevent crashes.

-While a strong type system is important, it won’t be adopted unless it is familiar.
+While a strong type system is important, it won’t be adopted unless it feels familiar.

 Language Lineage

-Next-Gen Web Dev languages must fix the problems with the current language, but must also seem familiar.
-This is relative to your team and development ecosystem.
-For example, PureScript would be a familiar language for Haskell developers, but far too unfamiliar and requiring too much up-front investment for JavaScript developers.
-Its type system, though very robust, is far too distant from the type system within JavaScript or even TypeScript, and will likely be resisted for this reason.
+Next-generation web development languages must fix the problems with current languages while also feeling familiar.
+This familiarity is relative to your team and development ecosystem.
+For example, PureScript would be familiar to Haskell developers but far too unfamiliar and requiring too much upfront investment for JavaScript developers.
+Its type system, though very robust, is too distant from the type systems in JavaScript or even TypeScript and will likely be resisted for this reason.

-It’s important to understand how languages evolve; they give clues of their deficiencies by adding features that attempt to solve them.
-For example, TypeScript brought a stronger type system to JavaScript, because JavaScript developers wanted more stable, maintainable applications.
-JavaScript also saw the addition of functional libraries like lodash, underscore, and frameworks like React, because JavaScript developers wanted more mathematical certainty in their applications, and simpler reasoning.
+It’s important to understand how languages evolve—they reveal their deficiencies by adding features that attempt to solve them.
+For example, TypeScript brought a stronger type system to JavaScript because JavaScript developers wanted more stable, maintainable applications.
+JavaScript also saw the addition of functional libraries like Lodash and Underscore, and frameworks like React, because JavaScript developers wanted more mathematical certainty in their applications and simpler reasoning.

-Next-Gen Web Dev languages will have a strong type system that fixes the problems of their parent language, but also feel familiar.
-But they’re not complete without being ready for the web.
+Next-generation web development languages will have a strong type system that fixes the problems of their parent language while also feeling familiar.
+However, they’re not complete without being ready for the web.

 Framework Readiness

-The web is a complex place, and without a framework to guide development, you’re essentially back to the days of jQuery, where spaghetti code abounded, and each web application was broken in its own unique ways.
-A framework provides an opinionated way to develop web apps that works for the complexity of the modern web.
-This has been the power of React, Angular, Vue, and others, as it has enabled web applications to be developed in consistent ways, cross-project, cross-team, and cross-company.
+The web is a complex environment, and without a framework to guide development, you’re essentially back to the days of jQuery, where spaghetti code abounded and each web application, if broken, was broken in its own unique way.
+A framework provides an opinionated approach to developing web apps that works for the complexity of the modern web.
+This has been the power of React, Angular, Vue, and others—they have enabled web applications to be developed consistently across projects, teams, and companies.

-A Next-Gen Web Dev language will either have a battle-tested framework or provide bindings to existing frameworks.
-But the transition to Next-Gen Web Dev should be gradual.
+A next-generation web development language will either have a battle-tested framework or provide bindings to existing frameworks.
+However, the transition to next-generation web development should be gradual.

 Incremental Adoption

-The path towards Next-Gen Web Dev should be an evolution.
-This is to manage your risk, learn from mistakes, and gauge the success.
-Frameworks like Elm have provided insights into the industry that have proven beneficial.
-For example, Elm provided the insight that the view should be the outcome of changes to the state model.
-This concept was adopted enthusiastically by the creators of Redux, which continued to borrow other concepts from Elm like immutability, and the functional style.
-But Elm is not easily integrated into existing web applications, and so has served as more of an ideal to aspire to.
-On the other hand, languages like ReScript and PureScript compile to JavaScript, which makes incremental adoption possible, and enables the evolution towards Next-Gen Web Dev.
+The path towards next-generation web development should be evolutionary.
+This approach helps manage risk, learn from mistakes, and measure success.
+Frameworks like Elm have provided insights to the industry that have proven beneficial.
+For example, Elm introduced the insight that the view should be the outcome of changes to the state model.
+This concept was adopted enthusiastically by the creators of Redux, who continued to borrow other concepts from Elm like immutability and functional style.
+However, Elm is not easily integrated into existing web applications, so it has served more as an ideal to aspire to.
+On the other hand, languages like ReScript and PureScript compile to JavaScript, which makes incremental adoption possible and enables the evolution towards next-generation web development.

 So where are the trends pointing?
-JavaScript isn’t going away - yet.
-I foresee that JavaScript will be reduced to compiler output, while other languages will battle for dominance with WebAssembly as their compilation target.
+JavaScript isn’t going away—yet.
+I foresee that JavaScript will be reduced to compiler output, while other languages battle for dominance with WebAssembly as their compilation target.
 Once JavaScript’s role is significantly reduced, I imagine a new generation will be upon us, but that is too far ahead to see clearly right now.

-In the near term, these 4 pillars form a solid foundation for you to advance into Next-Gen Web Development.
+In the near term, these four pillars form a solid foundation for you to advance into next-generation web development.
 Each has merit on its own, but only together will you achieve stable, maintainable web applications.